KrajeQQ/Melodic/README.md

 # Melodic
-Melodic is a new OS written in html.
+↗️ Melodic is a new OS written in html.
+✅ Only versions from this repository are official.